cadeyrn/enterprise-policy-generator/README.md

 #### silent permissions

-Enterprise Policy Generator needs one more permission, but Firefox does not prompt for the following permission:
+Enterprise Policy Generator needs some more permissions, but Firefox does not prompt for the following permissions:

 ##### menus

 The menus permission is needed for providing a menu entry in the tools menu to access Enterprise Policy Generator's user interface.

+##### storage
+_(since 2.0.0)_

+The storage permission is needed so that you can save and load configurations.

 ## Compatibility